eloebel/rectilinear-box-method/README.md

 pip install -r requirements.txt
 ```
 ### Running the script
-This repository already includes example data for the Glacier Harald Moltke Bræ (Greenland) which works out-of-the-box by running `python box_method.py`.
-For processing other glaciers three things are needed:
+This repository already includes example data for the Glacier *Harald Moltke Bræ* (Greenland).
+For this dataset the script works out-of-the-box by running `python box_method.py`.
+For analyzing other glaciers three things are needed:

 1. Glacier box (Polygon Shapefile format)
 2. Claving front locations (LineSting Shapefile format)
-3. Basemap which is used as a background image for the figure
+3. Basemap or image which is used as a background for the figure

 The coordinate reference system must be the same for all three inputs and has to be defined in `box_method.py`.
+The file names must correspond to the label of the glacier (see example).
+In addition, the folder structure must be considered (also see example).

 ### Calving front dataset for Greenland
 Data product for 23 Greenland outlet glacier 2013 to 2021 (manually delineated)
 Data product for 23 Greenland outlet glacier 2013 to 2021 (automatically delineated)
 Implementation of automated calving front extraction using ANN
+Furthermore we recommend calfin, term picks and zhang

 ## Citation
 If you find our code helpful and use it in your research, please use the following BibTeX entry.